F.A.Q.

 Problem

-The logbook on Neptune 2, N3 and Atlas all show the incorrect month and year for jumps starting with August 2017.
+The logbook on the N3 and Atlas all show the incorrect month and year for jumps starting with August 2017.

 Solution

-to update your N3 or Atlas to fix the date bug issue.
+to update and fix the date bug issue.
+File is only compatible with Windows OS.

 https://www.dropbox.com/s/0vnj41r4m1ww9qo/Atlas-BL-Mode.mov?dl=0